hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 [ITP] Replace this by a live demo.

 This class generates a unique `announcementId` local to each thread.
-An announcementId is assigned the first time it invokes ThreadId.get() and remains unchanged on subsequent calls by the same thread.
+An announcementId is assigned the first time it invokes AnnouncementId.get() and remains unchanged on subsequent calls by the same thread.

 Each thread holds an implicit reference to its copy of a thread-local variable as long as the thread is alive and the ThreadLocal instance is accessible; after a thread goes away, all of its copies of thread-local instances are subject to garbage collection (unless other references to these copies exist).